janKekanSan/jankekansan.github.io/pages/sona/semantic-spaces.md

 What if we look at kala the way we just looked at lipu, taking the definition's examples of kala and then looking for similar things?

-Well, all the lipu were flat and bendy, or made of many flat and bendy things, or related to flat and bendy things.
+Well, all the lipu were some combination of flat, bendy, and good for writing on- with an emphasis on being flat.

 So what are the most defining trait of fish, marine animals, and sea creatures?

+You'll often see fins, gills, and scales, as well as common body shapes.

+Even the sitelen pona for kala reflects this.

-You'll often see fins, gills, scales, and TODO: example, but those examples are too obvious, right?
+But those examples are too obvious, right?

-There isn't much to experiment with.
+This isn't much to experiment with.
 Is there something else we could focus on?

 A lot of kala spend their lives in the water, swimming.